cloud-gov/cg-site/content/docs/ops/creating-a-local-dev-environment-in-Virtual-Box.md

 linktitle: Local
 ---

-# Creating a local dev environment with VirtualBox

 BOSH Lite is designed to provide a local development environment for BOSH and by extension Cloud Foundry.
 BOSH Lite will be used run locally via Virtualbox.
 This guide is primarily concerned with bringing up a single-instance environment VB.

 To create a local environment you need to follow the instructions from the Cloud Foundry documentation: http://docs.cloudfoundry.org/deploying/boshlite/index.html.